Mobile Phone Driving Offence Solicitors

 Your defence is likely to take one of two forms:

-- You were making or receiving a call BUT you were using a Bluetooth headset or hands-free kit (not holding the phone).
+- You were making or receiving a call BUT you were using a hands-free kit (not holding the phone)

 If you were not making or receiving a call then it is possible to make your defence even stronger.
 In this situation I would normally request telephone records for the phone that you were not using.
 These telephone records must come direct from your service provider in order for them to be admissible in evidence (used in court to assist your defence).

-However, your case may be dropped by the CPS even before you have to attend court.
-This is because we can serve a copy of the records on the CPS.
+One of my aims is to get your case dropped by the CPS even before you have to attend court.
+One of the easiest ways of doing this is to serve a copy of the records on the CPS.
 The CPS will likely drop the case if there is no evidence of a call.